You asked us ‘So, uh… How do I, Minaal?’

 The Carry-on 2.0 is designed to transition from lightweight hiker to sleek travel backpack to briefcase/duffel to messenger bag with the absolute minimal amount of hassle.

-To access the backpack straps, roll the strap cover tightly and tuck it into the cover storage area at the top of the straps so it’s out of sight.
+To access the backpack straps, roll the strap cover tightly so the shiny side is hidden.
+Then tuck it into the cover storage area at the top of the straps so it’s out of sight.
 It’ll hold itself there until you’re ready to go duffeling, or you can attach the optional Shoulder Sling to *activate* messenger mode.
 If you’re traveling with a Shoulder Sling or Modular Hip Pads, they fit under the strap cover until you need them.
 You can also slip them comfortably into the enclosed 3D pocket in the main compartment.

 Briefcase Mode Access [00:24]